usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** techassist
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `6183b947f49dda67c3af83e35a0cdb12`
 - :material-text: **Run description:** The notion of relevance was imbibed from the kickoff call.
 Next documents were retrieved using Indri.
 These documents were clustered.
 One, arbitrarily chosen document from each cluster was reviewed for responsiveness.
 The cluster whose representative was deemed responsive, was chosen as a responsive cluster.
-Based on the judged relevant documents, we performed Relevance Feedback using Terrier 3.0 and Indri. probability = 1/rank
+Based on the judged relevant documents, we performed Relevance Feedback using Terrier 3.0 and Indri.

 ---
 #### ISIRoTTF